-From the moment we wake until we close our eyes, we feel a variety of emotions.
-All of our feelings are important and arise in us to provide helpful signals about the world around us - we must work to understand them and not judge them.
+From the moment we wake until we close our eyes, we experience a variety of feelings and emotions.
+All are important and communicate helpful messages about the world around us - we must work to understand them and not judge them.

 Quit treating your feelings as good or bad.

-It is not surprising that most of us treat these emotions as good or bad.
-Good and bad are adjectives that we learn soon after we are born when we begin to understand the spoken word.
-As children, many of us were labeled as good or bad depending on our behaviour and/or the circumstances so it’s no wonder that we use and feel these two words so automatically and on a regular basis.
+It is not surprising how many of us treat emotions as good or bad.
+The words good and bad are adjectives we learn soon after we are born as we begin to understand the spoken word.
+As children, many of us were labelled as good or bad, depending on our behaviour and circumstances.
+It's no wonder we use and feel these two words so automatically and regularly.

-It's natural and often simpler to want to separate good and bad emotions - but if we treat our emotions as good or bad before we consciously feel them we are judging the emotion instead of understanding what is causing the feeling.
+It's natural and often simpler to want to separate good and bad emotions - but if we treat our feelings as good or bad before we consciously feel them, we are judging the emotion instead of understanding what is causing the feeling.

-We never want to feel bad emotions so most often we immediately attempt to get rid of or dismiss the feeling as soon as possible.
+We never want to feel bad emotions, so most often, we immediately attempt to dismiss the feeling as soon as possible.

-Take the time to explore, identify and understand your emotions.
+Take the time to recognize, understand, and manage your emotions.

-Typically, good emotions excite us and create an emotional high but again if we judge our emotions before we actually feel them we don't understand what is causing the feeling and it stops us from using the feeling in a useful way.
+Typically, good emotions excite us and create an emotional high.
+Still, again if we judge our feelings before we feel them, we don't understand what is causing the emotion, and it stops us from using the feeling in a useful way.

 Keep in mind that your feelings are there to assist you in understanding something important.

-The next time you feel your emotions are taking hold of you, accept them and don't allow yourself to judge them as good or bad so that you can understand them.
+The next time you feel your emotions are taking hold of you, accept them and don't judge them; that’ll help you begin to get to know and understand them.

 If we afford ourselves the time and opportunity to sit with the emotion and become fully aware of it - we can understand what is causing it.
 Continuing to judge our feelings prevents us from understanding them, it generates more emotions and reduces the possibility of understanding and working through the initial feeling.
 Removing judgment of emotions allows them to run their course and vanish and stops us from carrying unwanted feelings around.